christian-bromann/spraycan/README.md

 Find all pictures of our first exhibition on [spraycan.de](http://spraycan.de)!

-#### We will present this project again at "Lange Nacht der Bibliotheken"
+#### We will present this project again at "Lange Nacht der Wissenschaften"

 **date**<br>
-Thursday, 24.
-October 2013<br>
+Saturday, 10.
+May 2013<br>
 5pm – 12pm

 **venue**<br>
-Berlin Institute of Technology university library<br>
+Berlin Institute of Technology University Library<br>
 Fasanenstraße 88<br>
 10623 Berlin<br>